Relaxation techniques: Try these steps to reduce stress

 Relaxation techniques can reduce stress symptoms and help you enjoy a better quality of life, especially if you have an illness.
 Explore relaxation techniques you can do by yourself.By Mayo Clinic Staff

 Relaxation techniques are a great way to help with stress management.
-Relaxation isn't just about peace of mind or enjoying a hobby.
+Relaxation isn't only about peace of mind or enjoying a hobby.
 Relaxation is a process that decreases the effects of stress on your mind and body.
-Relaxation techniques can help you cope with everyday stress and with stress related to various health problems, such as cancer and pain.
+Relaxation techniques can help you cope with everyday stress and with stress related to various health problems, such as heart disease and pain.

 Whether your stress is spiraling out of control or you've already got it tamed, you can benefit from learning relaxation techniques.
 Learning basic relaxation techniques is easy.
-Relaxation techniques also are often free or low cost, pose little risk, and can be done just about anywhere.
+Relaxation techniques also are often free or low cost, pose little risk, and can be done nearly anywhere.

 Explore these simple relaxation techniques and get started on de-stressing your life and improving your health.

 The benefits of relaxation techniques